The Details tab displays the following information:

 The following example contains a Stop error BugcheckCode entry from an event ID 41:

-Note The zeros that come in front of the code are not typically displayed.
+Note The zeros that appear in front of the code are not typically displayed.
 When a BugcheckCode entry is converted to a hexadecimal format, it should have eight digits.
 For example, 0x9F is typically documented as 0x0000009f, and 0xA is documented as 0x0000000A.
-After you identify the hexadecimal value, visit support.microsoft.com, and search for the converted hexadecimal code (0x0000009f) and the word bugcheck.
+After you identify the hexadecimal value, go to support.microsoft.com, and search for the converted hexadecimal code (0x0000009f) and the word bugcheck.

-Scenario 2: Shut down the computer by pressing and holding the power buttonIf there is a choice, the preferred way to shut down Windows is to click Start and then to click an option to turn off or shut down the computer.
+The preferred way to shut down Windows is to click Start, and then click an option to turn off or shut down the computer.
 In this case, the operating system closes all files and notifies all services and applications that are running so that they can write any data to disk and flush any caches.

-If you have to press and hold the power button to get past an issue that is limiting the ability of the computer to function as expected, you should run a query about the symptoms that you are experiencing so that you can get help with troubleshooting.
-Some keywords that you might use in your search are “hang,” “responding,” or perhaps “blank screen.”
+If you have to press and hold the power button because of an issue that limits the ability of the computer to function correctly, you should run a query about the symptoms that you are experiencing so that you can get help with troubleshooting.
+Keywords that you might use in your search are "hang," "responding," or "blank screen."

 This scenario usually indicates a problem with the hardware.
-Another possibility is that a driver may cause this problem.
 To help isolate the problem, check the following items:

-- Overclocking: Disable overclocking and see whether the issue happens when the system is run at the correct speed.
+- Overclocking: Disable overclocking to see whether the issue occurs when the system is run at the correct speed.

 - Check the memory: Verify the memory by using a memory checker.
 Verify that each memory chip is the same speed and that it is configured correctly in the system.

-- Power Supply: Make sure that the power supply has enough wattage to appropriately handle the installed devices.
-If you added memory, installed a newer processor, installed additional drives, or added external devices, such devices may require more energy than the current power supply can provide consistently.
+- Power supply: Make sure that the power supply has enough wattage to appropriately handle the installed devices.
+If you added memory, installed a newer processor, installed additional drives, or added external devices, such devices can require more energy than the current power supply can provide consistently.

 - Overheating: Check whether the system is overheating by examining the internal temperature of the hardware.